-Neuhaus has established a \$1.5 million revolving line of credit with the endowment bearing interest at 2.00% in fiscal years 2022 and 2021, and it is considered a short-term, fixed-income investment within the endowment portfolio allocation.
-Interest income of \$15,282 and \$19,232 was allocated to the endowment in fiscal years 2022 and 2021, respectively.
+Neuhaus has established a \$1.5 million revolving line of credit with the endowment bearing interest at 2.00% in fiscal year 2022, and it is considered a short-term, fixed-income investment within the endowment portfolio allocation.
+Interest income of \$15,282 was allocated to the endowment in fiscal year 2022.
 The loan was paid off in fiscal year 2022.
-The amount outstanding on the line of credit from the endowment to Neuhaus was \$835,000 at December 31, 2021.